Getting Started

 Nodes are fully customizable using HTML and CSS.

-It’s time to use created method in initGraph.
+It’s time to use the created method in initGraph.

 class Application {